Types of Aid

 A federal grant program administered through Centre.
 Requires no additional application.
 Eligibility is determined from an analysis of your FAFSA data.

 Student loan programs offer low interest rates.
 Most loans offer delayed repayment, which means that you do not begin loan payments until after you graduate.
-The Student Financial Planning Office must certify each student loan application.
+The Financial Aid Office must certify each student loan application.
 This will assist you in determining the amount to borrow.
 For information on specific loan programs, view the following descriptions: Perkins Loan, Stafford Loan, PLUS Loan, and Other Loan Options.

 A federal loan program, administered by Centre that requires no additional application.
 Interest is 5%, and payments begin 9 months after termination of enrollment.
 Ten-year repayment, with deferments available for graduate or professional school.

 As of July 2010, all Stafford Loan dollars come from the federal government through the William D. Ford Federal Direct Loan Program.
 The Federal Stafford Direct Loan is a loan that must be repaid after graduation or withdrawal.
 A student must be enrolled at least half time to be eligible for a Stafford Loan.
 A subsidized Stafford Loan is need-based and the federal government pays the interest while the student is enrolled in college.
 An unsubsidized Stafford Loan is not need-based; therefore, the student is responsible for paying the interest while he/she is in school.

 The Federal Direct Parent Loan for Undergraduate Students (PLUS) is limited to parent borrowers and can be obtained from the government.
 To apply for a PLUS Loan, go to www.StudentLoans.gov.
 The PLUS Loan has a fixed interest rate capped at 7.9%.
 Repayment begins within 60 days after the loan is disbursed and can extend over 10 years.